ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Text Classification.md

 Upon analysing the input, the API returns scores for specific labels.
 In this case, the "positive" label received a very high confidence level, indicating that the text was perceived as highly positive.

-In a subsequent video, we will demonstrate a use case of this board using our [Chrome Breadboard extension](projects/Breadboard/Phase%202/Chrome%20Extension.md).
+In a subsequent video, we will demonstrate a use case of this board using our [Chrome Breadboard extension](../Chrome%20Extension.md).

-## Code
+## Source

 - [TypeScript](https://github.com/ExaDev/breadboard-examples/blob/main/src/examples/text-classification/index.ts)
 - [Board](https://github.com/ExaDev/breadboard-examples/blob/main/src/examples/text-classification/index.ts)